ktwombley/Decrypt-XCodeGhostBeacon/Readme.md

 In one case, the name of the app was apparent (See figure 4).
 In another, the app’s name was written in Chinese and could not be written in an HTTP Header.
 Instead, it went through a process called URL encoding to produce the string "%E4%B8%8B%E5%8E%A8%E6%88%BF".
 URL decoding this string results in the Chinese characters "下厨房" which must be translated into English.
 In English, the phrase means "The Kitchen".
 A search of the iOS app store for "the Kitchen" reveals many results.
 [7]

-A more straight-forward way to determine the actual infected app would be to obtain the app’s bundle identifier as Decode-XCodeGhostBeacon does.
+A more straight-forward way to determine the actual infected app would be to obtain the app’s bundle identifier as Decrypt-XCodeGhostBeacon does.
 The app’s bundle identifier must be globally unique to each app and contain only alphanumeric symbols, dashes, and periods [8].
 Entering the app’s bundle identifier into a Google Search is often enough to definitively identify the infected app.

 The decryption algorithm, DES, is a standard.
 Decrypt-XCodeGhostBeacon uses Windows’ built-in DES decryption routine which can be implemented by a developer familiar with development in .NET or Powershell.
 The key used to decrypt the payload was found included in the XCodeGhost source code posted online.
 [9]